-Abstract This document contains descriptions of the

-internal organisation, structure, rules, and processes that make up Scheme Management of the SEPA Credit Transfer and Direct Debit Schemes.
-Such processes cover Scheme maintenance, administration and compliance, and change management, including structured dialogue with stakeholders the EPC SEPA scheme rulebooks.

-Reason for Issue To replace the existing SEPA Scheme

-Management Internal Rules (EPC207-14 v3.0) to include change requests and regulatory changes decided upon by the Scheme Management Board during the 2016 change management cycle of
+- Abstract This document contains descriptions of the internal organisation, structure, rules, and processes that make up Scheme Management of the SEPA Credit Transfer and Direct Debit Schemes.
+Such processes cover Scheme maintenance, administration and compliance, and change management, including structured dialogue with stakeholders - Reason for Issue To replace the existing SEPA Scheme Management Internal Rules (EPC207-14 v4.0) to include one regulatory change decided upon by the September 2017 Scheme Management Board meeting.